Gower-metric/gower-metric/README.md

 distance = gs.distance(data[0], data[1])
 ```

+> [!Tip]
-[HINT] To calculate the pairwise distances for the entire dataset, you can do it manually or use an auxiliary function, like: `scipy.spatial.distance.pdist` or `sklearn.metrics.pairwise_distances`.
+> To calculate the pairwise distances for the entire dataset, you can do it manually or use an auxiliary function, like: [scipy.spatial.distance.pdist](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html) or [sklearn.metrics.pairwise_distances](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise_distances.html).

 ## Results for metrics comparison